AAUW PETALUMA BRANCH

 a.
 Vouchers for reimbursement shall be submitted to the finance vice-president within 30 days of the date the expense was incurred.

 b.
 Receipts must accompany the voucher.
 A branch voucher can be found online at the branch webpage.

 c.
 Each officer, elected or appointed, having budget funds, shall be responsible for approval of the bills and vouchers for his/her committee and for keeping a current account of funds remaining in their budget.
 The finance vice-president shall issue checks after such approval of vouchers and bills.

 2. AAUW CA Convention

-b.
-Selection of delegates will be made in the following order: president, president-elect, executive board, committee members, and branch members.
-Budgeted funds will be divided among the delegates at the discretion of the board.
+c.
+Selection of delegates will be made in the following order:incoming president and current president, executive board, committee chairs, and branch members.
+Budgeted funds shall be divided among the delegates at the discretion of the board.